The Ultimate Guide to Applying for Graduate Entry Medicine in 2025

 In an undergraduate medical degree, you will go straight from school to studying medicine at university.
 Most people are aged around eighteen when they begin the course, or a little older if they have taken some time out (for example a gap year).
 It then takes an average of five to six years to complete the course, after which you qualify as a doctor, ready to begin work!

 By contrast, a Graduate Entry Medical (GEM) course is completed in four years.
 To begin the course, you must have already completed an undergraduate three-year university degree.
 For many people, this first degree will be in a topic related to medical or biological sciences: for example, biomedical sciences, microbiology, or neuroscience.
 However, others go into a GEM course after a humanities, art or languages degree.
-It is important to check the entry requirements of the specific graduate entry medicine course that you are interested in, as some programmes require your first degree to be in a particular subject (for example a science subject) while others are open to any degree subject.
+It is important to check the graduate medicine entry requirements of course that you are interested in to confirm whether they have a preference for the field of your first degree.

-An undergraduate degree is a minimum requirement for a graduate entry course: many people will have also spent a number of years working in an alternative career.
+An undergraduate degree is a minimum graduate medicine entry requirement.
+Many people will have also spent a number of years working in an alternative career.
 This may be in a healthcare setting, such as nursing, or in a totally unrelated field such as finance or management.
 This means that your cohort will generally be more diverse than in an undergraduate course: both in terms of age, which may vary widely, and also in terms of backgrounds and past experiences.

 It is a national requirement for all qualified doctors to have covered a full medical academic curriculum, and to have obtained enough patient exposure through clinical placements to become confident and competent at their job.
 A GEM course is said to be accelerated in the sense that it contains all of the medical learning of an undergraduate course, but is completed in a condensed time period of four years.
 Although you may have covered some of the content already as part of your first degree, a GEM course is a steep learning curve and requires a considerable amount of independent study.
 It is therefore important that you enjoy it!